Anne Wiazemsky

 Anne Wiazemsky (14 May 1947 – 5 October 2017) was a French actress and novelist.
-She made her cinema debut at the age of 18, playing Marie, the lead character in Robert Bresson's Au Hasard Balthazar (1966), and went on to appear in several of Jean-Luc Godard's films, among them La Chinoise (1967), Week End (1967), and One Plus One (1968).
+She made her cinema debut at the age of 18, playing Marie, the lead character in Robert Bresson's Au hasard Balthazar (1966).
+A year later she married the director Jean-Luc Godard and appeared in several of his films, including La Chinoise (1967), Week End (1967), and One Plus One (1968).

-Through her mother, she was the granddaughter of novelist and dramatist François Mauriac.
+Her maternal grandfather was the novelist and dramatist François Mauriac.

 Early life

 Wiazemsky was born on 14 May 1947 in Berlin, Germany.
-Her father Yvan Wiazemsky, a French diplomat, was a Russian prince who had emigrated to France following the Russian Revolution.
-Her mother Claire Mauriac was the daughter of François Mauriac, a winner of the Nobel Prize in Literature.
+Her father, Yvan Wiazemsky, a French diplomat, was a Russian prince who had emigrated to France following the Russian Revolution.
+Her mother, Claire Mauriac, was the daughter of François Mauriac, a winner of the Nobel Prize in Literature.

-Wiazemsky spent her early years abroad following her father's postings around the world, including Geneva and Caracas before returning to Paris in 1962.
+Wiazemsky spent her early years abroad following her father's postings around the world, including Geneva and Caracas; she returned to Paris in 1962.
 She graduated from the high school Ecole Sainte Marie de Passy in Paris.

 Career

 Acting

-Wiazemsky made her on screen acting debut at the age of 18, playing Marie, the lead character in Robert Bresson's Au Hasard Balthazar (1966) after being introduced to the director by actress Florence Delay.
+Wiazemsky made her on-screen acting debut at the age of 18, playing Marie, the lead character in Robert Bresson's Au hasard Balthazar (1966) after being introduced to the director by the actress Florence Delay.
 The film premièred at the 1966 Venice Film Festival where it won the OCIC (International Catholic Organization for Cinema) Award, the San Giorgio Prize, and the New Cinema Award.
-It has since been listed by critics as one of the greatest films of all time.
-Filmmaker and Cahiers du Cinéma critic Jean-Luc Godard wrote a glowing review for the film, writing that "everyone who sees this film will be absolutely astonished [...] because this film is really the world in an hour and a half."
+It has been listed by critics as one of the great films of all time.
+Filmmaker and Cahiers du Cinéma critic Jean-Luc Godard wrote a glowing review for the film, writing that "everyone who sees this film will be absolutely astonished...because this film is really the world in an hour and a half."

-Wiazemsky subsequently developed a relationship with Godard, and married him one year later, in 1967.
+Wiazemsky developed a relationship with Godard and they married in 1967.
 She starred in several of his films, including La Chinoise (1967), Week End (1967), and One Plus One (1968).

-In the 1980s, she began to turn to work behind the camera.
-In 1994, she co-wrote the script Go Home, which starred Claire Denis in 1960s France.
+In the 1980s she began to write and direct.
+In 1994 she co-wrote the script for U.S. Go Home, directed by Claire Denis, set in 1960s France.
 She began to direct television documentaries.

 Writing

 In addition to acting, Wiazemsky wrote several novels, including Canines (1993), Une Poignée de Gens (1998), and Aux Quatre Coins du Monde (2001).
 Hymnes à l'Amour was filmed in 2003 as Toutes ces belles promesses (All the Fine Promises), directed by Jean-Paul Civeyrac and starring Valérie Crunchant and Bulle Ogier.
-Her novel Jeune Fille (2007) was based on her experience of starring in Au Hasard Balthazar.
+Her novel Jeune Fille (2007) was based on her experience of starring in Au hasard Balthazar.

 In 2015, she wrote the novel Un An Après (“One Year After”), which chronicled her time shooting Godard's film La Chinoise to when their relationship soured.
-It was developed into a feature film, Le Redoubtable, by The Artist director Michel Hazanavicius and Wiazemsky was played by Stacy Martin.
+It was developed into the feature film Le Redoubtable by Michel Hazanavicius.